 We recommend at least 4GB of memory (8GB preferred) for high traffic studies.
 If you are planning on collecting 10000 respondents over a 3 months then of course the requirements can be relaxed.

 For SSI Web 8, you can also put the database server on a separate machine to help balance the server workload.
 This can help relax the memory requirements as well.
 For security reasons, this setup is preferred.
-See the following links for additional information: https://www.owasp.org
+See the following link for additional information: https://www.owasp.org

 Finally, plan on using more memory and central processing unit (CPU) cycles if you include a secure sockets layer (SSL) protocol for your study.